plex4451/AI-Detector-Fooler/README.md

       - Back to Menu Button: Returns to the Main Menu

 4. To close the program, click the X in the top right corner of the window or click the Exit Button in the Main Menu

+Now you know how to use the project!
+Have fun!

 ## Adittional Extensions
 There is an extension for the Google Chrome and Chromium Browsers available for this project.
 It allows you to convert text and images while surfing the web.